-- A) Passage 1 introduces a problem, and Passage 2 proposes a solution to the problem. - B) Passage 1 offers a historical discussion, and Passage 2 describes the implications of a scientific practice. - C) Passage 1 gives background information, and Passage 2 details recent changes. - D) Passage 1 describes an experiment, and Passage 2 offers suggestions for future action.
+- A) Passage 1 introduces a problem, and Passage 2 proposes a solution to the problem. - B) Passage 1 offers a historical discussion, and Passage 2 describes the implications of a scientific practice. - C) Passage 1 discusses general principles, and Passage 2 examines practical applications. - D) Passage 1 describes an experiment, and Passage 2 offers suggestions for future action.